SR3: SeaLife Response, Rehabilitation & Research

 A nonprofit organization

-Your gift during GiveBIG will be matched by the Dean Witter Foundation - up to a total of $30,000! - to have twice the impact on all of this life-saving work:
+Your gift on Giving Tuesday will be matched by another generous supporter - up to a total of $10,000! - to have twice the impact on all of this life-saving work:

 • RESPONSE: SR3’s marine wildlife ambulance and emergency first responders stand ready every day to deliver urgent care when marine animals are suffering.
 Important data is also collected during rescue operations, helping reveal the cause of these animals’ suffering to mitigate human impacts.
 In 2024, SR3 responded to 342 calls about wildlife concerns - from delivering hands-on attention and coordinating field responses to providing expert advice and referrals.

 • REHABILITATION: SR3’s SeaLife Rescue Center is the only marine wildlife specialty hospital in the Pacific Northwest.
 The Rescue Center provides specialized care to sick or injured marine animals who need time to heal before returning to their ocean home.
-Since its opening in 2021, 193 stranded marine animals have been admitted for a second chance at life in the wild.
+Since its opening in 2021, more than 250 stranded marine animals have been admitted for a second chance at life in the wild.

 • RESEARCH: SR3’s scientific research delivers insights into the health, status, and impacts of human activities on marine animal populations and triggers conservation actions critical to their survival.
 For instance, emergency protections have been issued for struggling endangered Southern Resident killer whales (SRKWs) over the past four years based on SR3's health findings.
-And with your support of this research, we played a key role in securing a new law that will help safeguard all SRKWs in Washington waters by requiring boats to give them extra space starting in January 2025.
+And with your support of this research, we played a key role in securing a new law effective January 2025 that is helping safeguard all SRKWs in Washington waters by requiring boats to give them extra space.

 From endangered whales and sea turtles to injured seals and sea lions - these animals are depending on our collective action for the expert attention they need to survive.
 Thank you for joining us on this critically important day of giving!